How to Renew your Motorcycle LTO Registration in 2023

 6. Now, wait for the releasing counter to call your name (or the name indicated on the CR).
 He/she will give you the Certificate of Registration (CR) along with the Official Receipt (OR).

-Always carry a copy of the Certificate of Registration (CR) and the Official Receipt of Payment when riding your motorcycle on public highways in the Philippines (OR).
-The CR indicates that the vehicle is registered and valid, but the OR indicates that the registration payments have been paid.
-If you are stopped by law authorities without these documents, you will be subject to fines and penalties.
+Always carry a copy of the Certificate of Registration (CR) and the Official Receipt of Payment (OR) when riding your motorcycle on public highways in the Philippines.
+The CR indicates that the vehicle is registered and valid, but the OR indicates that the registration payments have been made.
+If you are stopped by law enforcement without these documents, you will be subject to fines and penalties.

 How to Renew the Registration of Motorcycles without License Plates?

-1. Before going to LTO, visit a Private Emission Testing Center (PETC) accredited by LTO.
-Ask the staff to guide you on how to get the authorization to use a temporary plate and the printed assigned temporary plate.
+1. Visit a Private Emission Testing Center (PETC) that is LTO-accredited before going to LTO.
+Ask the staff to guide you on how to get authorization to use a temporary plate and the printed assigned temporary plate.

 2. You will pay around 50 pesos for the authorization and the printed assigned temporary plate.
 The authorization and the assigned temporary plate are valid until the permanent plate number is available.